rubigdata/bigdata-blog-2019-LucaLin/A3 blog.md

 	wc.filter(_._1 == "Capulet").collect
 This speeds up processing of the transformations and the actions.
 It was explained in the lectures that caching occurs automatically in SPARK but that explicit use of the command can help the framework make the right decisions as to where to cache data.
 This makes sense, since in Big Data, the data is usually too big to fit in memory.
 Moreover, defining multiple RDD's means that it is potentially not possible to hold every RDD in memory.
 Reducing the RDD by filtering data helps the framework do its job properly.

+using

+	words.saveAsTextFile("wc")
+the results are saved in multiple files.
+One of the questions is: Explain why there are multiple result files.
+This should be because the data is partitioned into multiple files and given to different workers.
+Each worker writes to its respective output file, creating multiple result files.

+In the following notebook, it is explained that the standard number of partitions depends on the number of cores in the machine that is running docker.
+However, the user can specify the number of partitions:

+	val rddRange = sc.parallelize(0 to 999,8)
+Here, the user specified 8 partitioners.

+The notebook makes use of a hashpartitioner.
+The idea is that the same keys will have the same hash, thus partitioning them together makes most sense.
+With a quick google search, it seems that SPARK uses hashpartitioner as the default partitioner if none is specified.
+However, there is also RangePartitioner and CustomPartitioner.